What are Baby Car Seat Groups?

 Group 2/3: For Preschoolers to School-Age Kids (15–36 kg or 4–12 years)

-As your child grows, they’ll enter the Group 2/3 - which means that now they don't need to use car seat's 5-point harness system.
+As your child grows, they’ll enter the Group 2/3 - which means that now they don't need to use a car seat's 5-point harness system.
 They can use the car’s own seatbelt instead; however, they still need the car seat to raise their height.
 The seat “boosts” your child’s seating height so that the vehicle’s seat belt fits correctly across their shoulder and hips.

 Safety Considerations: